-Carriage in tactical aircraft for elderly person
+European Air Transport Command Carriage in tactical aircraft for elderly person

-Pressurisation on board a tactical aircraft is two times lower than that found on board a commercial airliner or even non-existent on helicopters.

-At cruising speed, the atmosphere on board a tactical aircraft can be equivalent to that on a mountain at an altitude of 2,500 meters.
-For this reason, people who temporarily or regularly have conditions likely to be aggravated due to the altitude are advised not to take the flight.
-This decision is strictly personal and the Ministry of Defence responsible for the aircraft concerned accepts no responsibility for any medical condition that might arise during or as a result of carriage by a tactical aircraft or helicopter in normal flight conditions.
+Pressurisation on board a tactical aircraft is two times lower than that found on board a commercial airliner or even non-existent for helicopters.
+Thus, at cruising speed in a tactical aircraft, the atmosphere on board can be equivalent to that found on a mountain at 2,500 meters altitude.
+For this reason, people who temporarily or regularly have conditions likely to be aggravated due to the altitude are encouraged not to take the flight.
+This decision is strictly personal and the Ministry of Defence of the concerned aircraft accepts no responsibility for any medical condition occurring during or as a result of carriage by tactical aircraft or helicopter in normal flight conditions.

-I acknowledge having read and understood the information on carriage by a tactical aircraft or helicopter and accept the conditions.
+I knowledge having read and understood the information form on carriage by factical aircraft or helicopter and accept the conditions.

-Done at , on
+Executed at , on